 Why Don’t Gyms Have More Squat Racks?

 Gyms function to reap profits and try investing in equipment and machines that help garner memberships.
-So, there is little chance that gym owners invest money in buying multiple squat racks as a limited amount of gym-goers use the squat rack.
-And also, a gym rack is expensive.
+So, there is little chance that gym owners invest money in buying multiple squat racks as they are bulky, extremely heavy, and expensive.

-What Can I Use Instead of a Squat Rack?
+What Other Fitness Machines Can I Use Instead of a Squat Rack?

-You are late to the gym today, arriving at the peak time of day when all squat racks are occupied by those who can’t stop doing curls or pull-ups in the squat rack.
+You are late to the gym today, arriving at the peak time of day when all squat racks are occupied by those who can’t stop doing bench press or pull-ups in the squat rack.

 You feel like you can’t wait anymore, nor would the guy stop doing his exercise on the squat rack.

-You could even work out on cardio machines with maximum resistance levels and inclination to achieve necessary goals.
+You can even work out on cardio machines with maximum resistance levels and inclination to achieve necessary fitness goals.

 Squat racks are attractive to users who love to lift heavy weights and train hard to boost their muscle strength.
 This is even the safest way to lift heavy weights, especially when you are new to fitness.

-So, when you eagerly visit the gym to train on the squat rack but notice that every single piece of equipment is occupied, don’t panic.
-There are great alternatives that could help you achieve similar training levels and stay fit.
+So, when you eagerly visit the gym to train on the squat rack but notice that every single rack is occupied, don’t panic.
+There are great alternatives that can help you achieve similar training levels and stay fit.